jpcano/gitish-flow/README.md

-Commit 10 from to development with prerelease hotfix
+Commit 10 from to development with prerelease hotfix adsf